 When couples get divorced, they face legal, emotional, and financial issues.
 One of the best ways to protect your finances from the effects of a potential divorce is by drafting either a prenuptial or postnuptial agreement.
-Please continue reading and reach out to our experienced Montgomery County prenuptial agreement lawyer to learn more about these agreements, how they may benefit you, and how our firm can help you through each step of the process.
+Please continue reading and reach out to our experienced The Woodlands prenuptial agreement lawyer to learn more about these agreements, how they may benefit you, and how our firm can help you through each step of the process.
 Here are some of the questions you may have:

 What is the difference between a prenuptial and postnuptial agreement?

 In terms of their purpose and function, prenuptial and postnuptial agreements are essentially the same.
 In both a prenuptial and a postnuptial agreement, couples can outline exactly which property will belong to which spouse, should they get a divorce in the future.
 Both of these agreements can also potentially set future spousal support terms.